Prosthodontics acceptance criteria

 All referrals for periodontitis must include all of the following:

-- An accurately recorded BPE and where the score is 4 in any sextant must be accompanied by a full six point pocket chart.
+- An accurately recorded BPE and where the score is four in any sextant must be accompanied by a full six point pocket chart.

 - Diagnostic radiographs of the affected sites clearly demonstrating periodontal bone levels (originals or print-outs of diagnostic quality) except for complete dentures.